YMC-22/smart-filter/readme.txt

 == Plugin Features ==
 The plugin provides the following functionality:
+- Selecting one or more post types to display different posts in a grid
 - Sorting taxonomies and terms.
 - Installation of different types of pagination (Numeric, Load more, Scroll infinity).
 - Choice of different templates for filters and post cards.